How to Address Wear & Abrasion in Cement & Mineral Processes

 Both diverters are designed so that the leading edge of the blade enters into a recessed area, in order to protect the seals from the material flow stream.
 Because of these considerations, both diverters provide a positive seal across the opposite leg(s).
 This prevents material leakage, cross-contamination and dusting past the blade, into the opposite leg(s).

 The Vortex Aggregate Diverter, Pivoting Chute Diverter and Titan Lined Diverter are also equipped with replaceable abrasion-resistant liners throughout.
 The purpose of abrasion-resistant liners is to protect the diverter’s material contact areas and other internal mechanisms from wear caused by the material flow stream.
 Liners can be constructed from durable metal materials, including 400 Brinell Hardness Number (BHN) abrasion-resistant steel and chromium carbide.
-For return on investment purposes, abrasion-resistant liners are critical because they are the difference between cement materials abrading upon replaceable parts, or full diverter replacement because cement materials have abraded holes through the body of the valve.
+For return on investment purposes, abrasion-resistant liners are critical because they are the difference between heavy-duty materials abrading upon replaceable parts, or full diverter replacement because materials have abraded holes through the body of the valve.

 Rock Box Liners